FrancisBanville/ms_interpreting_probabilities/README.md

 after empirically observing interactions because of their intrinsic spatiotemporal variability.
-Similarly, although rare interactions typically have low probabilities in local networks, they can have high probabilities in metawebs if the traits of the taxa match.
+Similarly, although rare interactions typically have low probabilities in local networks, they can have high probabilities in metawebs if the traits of both taxa match.
 On the other hand, interactions that were never observed can have low probability values in both metawebs and local networks, going as low as $0$ for forbidden links.
 However, because of observation errors due to taxonomic misidentifications and ecological